Buy Tickets

 Location: Downtown Independence

 Prizes, Main Street Bucks, will be awarded for the Best Individual Costume and the Best Group Costumes in the Doo Dah Parade.
+Participants that want to be part of the contest will meet at Memorial Hall at 515pm for judges to determine winners.

 The Doo Dah Parade is the adult only event of Neewollah.
 It offers those who are still kids at heart a chance to celebrate in their own special way.
 From year to year there may be an overall theme, while other years it's a free for all.
 The Mardi Gras type parade extends from Memorial Hall to just south of Penn and Main.
 A King and Queen Doo Dah are selected each year to preside over the parade of rowdies that is liberally sprinkled with a variety of odd drill teams, bearded beauties, and unusual creatures.